6 Tips for Solo Camping

 3. What Steps Should I Take to Stay Safe?

 For a lot of folks new to solo camping, this is a big one.
-In addition to making sure you feel confident in your basic outdoor survival skills, always be sure to tell someone where you’re planning to camp, the dates of your trip, and your estimated return time.
+Consider carrying bear spray if you will be camping in bear country, and always be sure to tell someone where you’re planning to camp, the dates of your trip, and your estimated return time.
 KEEN friend Jim Couch, an outdoorsman and mountaineer guide, always shares his itinerary before he heads out.
 Since he’s been solo adventuring since the late ‘70s, he’s got his system dialed and uses a template to email out his trip details.
 “Having a well thought out and clear trip plan to leave with someone responsible gives everyone peace of mind.
 Your friends and family will feel better knowing where you are going and what to do if you do not return on time.
 You will be able to better enjoy your alone time knowing someone at home has your back.”
 Download the template, fill it out, and send it to one or two friends before you leave.
 Once you get in the habit, you’ll likely feel a whole lot safer going solo.

 DOWNLOAD: KEEN Trip Itinerary Template (PDF)

-A few days before you plan to hit the road, ensure that your vehicle is in good working order.
+A few days before you plan to hit the road, check the weather forecast and ensure that your vehicle is in good working order.
 Check that your spare tire is in good condition and inflated, that you have a tool kit and car jack, and that your gas tank is as full as possible when heading into no-cell-service territory.

 4. Where Should I Go?